 - a person’s sex, sexual orientation, gender, gender identity or expression is used as the basis for or a factor in decisions affecting that individual’s employment, education, living environment, health care, or participation in a University program or activity.

 What is a ‘Mandatory Report”

-Under university policy, most University employees are legally required to report situations involving sexual misconduct and discrimination to the Office of Equal Opportunity/Affirmative Action.
+Under university policy, most University employees are required to report situations involving sexual misconduct and discrimination to the Office of Equal Opportunity and Affirmative Action (OEO/AA).
 Some of these situations may be very personal; we respect your privacy and will protect it in accordance with University of Utah policy and FERPA.
 Although information about the situation may be reported to the OEO/AA, you have the right to choose to whom you speak, what you say, when you say it and what resources you use.
-If you prefer to speak first with a confidential resource (not required to report), you may contact the University Counseling Center (801 581-6826) , the Women’s Resource Center (801 581-8030), or Center for Student Wellness, Sexual Assault Victim Advocacy Office (801 581-7779).
-Information provided to OEO/AA is considered ‘private’ information and will only be shared with other appropriate university personnel on a very strict ‘need-to-know’ basis.
+If you prefer to speak first with a confidential resource (confidential resources are not required to report information to the OEO/AA), you may contact the University Counseling Center (801 581-6826) , the Women’s Resource Center (801 581-8030), or Center for Student Wellness, Sexual Assault Victim Advocacy Office (801 581-7779).
+Otherwise, information provided to OEO/AA is considered ‘private’ information and will only be shared with other appropriate university personnel on a very strict ‘need-to-know’ basis.